 “The Plaintiff turns out to have been wrong about the coverage and in the dark about the premiums.
 Intact has the law on its side when it comes to the merits of the claim.
 But under the circumstances it would be a step too far to award costs to (the insurance company).
 It is incumbent on an insurer to treat insureds in a way that does not exacerbate the problems that they are already facing when they contact them for a home insurance problem.
 I am therefore not inclined to award any costs to (the insurance company).”

 The insurance team at HMC Lawyers has over 130 years of combined litigation experience and have worked on countless insurance claims on behalf of our clients.
 We understand the nuances of policy language as well as how the courts have interpreted insurance clauses in the past.
-We provide exception, insightful, and timely advice designed to help our clients achive the best possible result for their insurance coverage disputes.
+We provide exceptional, insightful, and timely advice designed to help our clients achieve the best possible result for their insurance coverage disputes.
 Please call us at 1-800-480-3534 or reach us online to discuss your issue today.